traitecoevo/growthform/README.md

 This is designed to be a living database--it will update as taxonomy and data changes (which they always will).
 These updates will correspond with changes to the version number of this resource, and each version of the database will be available via [Github Releases](http://docs.travis-ci.com/user/deployment/releases/).
 If you use this resource for published analysis, please note the version number in your publication.
 This will allow anyone in the future to go back and find **exactly** the same version of the data that you used.

 Because Releases can be altered after the fact, we use [zenodo-github integration](https://guides.github.com/activities/citable-code/) to mint a DOI for each release.
-This will both give a citable DOI and help with the logevity of each version of the database.
+This will both give a citable DOI and help with the longevity of each version of the database.
 (Read more about this [here](https://www.software.ac.uk/blog/2016-09-26-making-code-citable-zenodo-and-github).)

 ### Details about the data distribution system